-Most coolers come with slot to fit straps through to tie your cooler down.
+Most coolers come with slots to fit straps through to tie your cooler down.
 The Yeti Tundra 65 is unique in that the slot is underneath the lid.
 This saves so much time!
-You don’t have to unstrap your cooler from whatever its strapped to everytime you want to get something out.
+You don’t have to unstrap your cooler from whatever it’s strapped to every time you want to get something out.

 In most situations, you will not have to even tie down your cooler because of the sticky feet.
 They do a remarkable job at keeping your cooler in place on hard surfaces, even with quite a bit of motion.
 If your cooler does end up sliding around a little, the feet never leave dark marks as your shoes do.